Normalized mutual information is a biased measure for classification and community detection: Results

-However, the adjusted mutual information defined in this way, and particularly the choice of ensemble, has some problems~\cite{NCY20}.
-The set of labelings with given~$n^{(c)}$ heavily favors contingency tables with relatively uniform entries, simply because there are many more labelings that correspond to uniform tables than to non-uniform ones.
-Real contingency tables, on the other hand, tend to be highly non-uniform, since applications of the mutual information tend to focus on labelings that are at least somewhat similar to the ground truth (which produces a non-uniform table).
-This means that the average used in the adjusted mutual information puts most of its weight on configurations that are very different from those that occur in reality, making it a poor representation of the actual average mutual information.
+The adjusted mutual information can also be derived in a fully information-theoretic manner, as described in~\cite{NCY20}.
+There it is shown that the subtracted term $\langle I_0(c;g) \rangle_{\{c|n^{(c)}\}}$ is precisely equal to the average cost of transmitting the contingency table when labelings are drawn from the uniform distribution.
+However, this distribution heavily favors contingency tables with relatively uniform entries, simply because there are many more labelings that correspond to uniform tables than to non-uniform ones.
+Real contingency tables, on the other hand, are often highly non-uniform, since applications of the mutual information focus on labelings that are somewhat similar to the ground truth (producing a non-uniform table).
+In such cases, the average used in the adjusted mutual information puts most of its weight on configurations that are very different from those that occur in reality, making it a poor representation of true information costs.
+The reduced mutual information considered in this paper, by contrast, deliberately allows for non-uniform tables by drawing them from a Dirichlet-multinomial distribution and we argue that this is a strong reason to favor it over the adjusted mutual information.
+Nonetheless, in Section~\ref{sec:lfr} we give results using both reduced and adjusted mutual information, and find fairly similar outcomes in the two cases.

-A solution to this problem is to perform the average not over all \emph{labelings} consistent with~$n^{(c)}$ but over all \emph{contingency tables}, which makes non-uniform contingency tables just as likely as uniform ones.
-As shown in~\cite{NCY20}, however, adjusting the mutual information in this way simply gives us the reduced mutual information of Eq.~\eqref{eq:RMI-simple} again.
-For this reason we favor the reduced mutual information over the adjusted mutual information: in addition to allowing for the information cost of the contingency table, it corrects sensibly for the nonzero expected value.
-It is also derived naturally from a fully information-theoretic argument, by contrast with the more \textit{ad hoc} derivation of the adjusted mutual information.
-Notwithstanding, in Section~\ref{sec:results} we give results using both reduced and adjusted mutual information, and find fairly similar outcomes in the two cases.